dlord213/fastify-prisma-template/README.md

 ### Development Scripts

-`npm run dev` or `yarn dev` - Runs the server in watch mode using `ts-node-dev`, automatically restarting on file changes.
+`npm run dev` - Runs the server in watch mode using `tsx watch`, automatically restarting on file changes.

-`npm run start` or `yarn start` - Runs the compiled server from the `dist` folder.
+`npm run start` - Runs the compiled server from the `dist` folder.
 Use this for production.

-`npm run build` or `yarn build` - Compiles the TypeScript source code into JavaScript in the `dist` folder.
+`npm run build` - Compiles the TypeScript source code into JavaScript in the `dist` folder.

 ### Prisma Scripts